Smart Actors Play Mastermind

 Efficient and effective goal setting is a skill.
 If it isn't one we've developed, it's understandable we mightn't hit a home run our first time at-bat.
 As one of our mentors likes to say, "We either win or we learn".

-When coaching, we always advise patience first.
-Give your initial approach a chance to work (easier said than done, we know).
-Generally, if you haven't seen any sign of success after three months, we'll suggest moving to the one-by-one.
-If three rounds of conscious one-by-one-ing (at a month each) shows no improvement, we'll point you to the total re-haul.
+Again: patience.
+Let's give our chosen approach a chance to work (easier said than done, we know).
+If we haven't seen any sign of success after three months, it may be time to move to the one-by-one.
+If three rounds of conscious one-by-one-ing (at a month each) shows no improvement, a complete rehaul made be due.

 What's critical to remember is that shifting strategy (intelligently adapting to reality) never means we've failed.
 In fact, we only fail when we continue mindlessly pursuing an unsuccessful strategy out of laziness or pride.